rbhagavathsingh/templates/dotnet/sync-with-meilisearch/README.md

-# ⚡ Node.js Sync with Meilisearch Function
+# ⚡dotnet Sync with Meilisearch Function

 Syncs documents in an Appwrite database collection to a Meilisearch index.